Health Leaders Discuss Diet

 BONUS FOOD #13 – All Blue Zone areas consume some type of fermented food.
 Natto, Tempeh, Miso, Kimchi, Kobucha, Sauerkraut, etc. are all good sources of plant based fermented foods.

 I cannot stress enough how important fermented foods are for your overall health.
-For some extensive and science based reading on the topic, I’d highly recommend this paper: Role of Lactobacillus reuteri in Human Health and Diseases https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5917019/
+For some more extensive and science based reading on the topic, I’d suggest reading my article ‘The Role Of Fermented Foods In Human Health‘.

 Other Food Rich in Antioxidants: